-Up until that time, Watson operated as a spare crew member .
+Up until that time, Watson was a spare crew member.
 Flying Officer Peter Boggis, the pilot, was impressed by Watson’s ability and secured him as his regular flight engineer.
 He was now destined to fly in the most prestigious and historically important Short Stirling bomber.

 Lady Rachel Workman MacRobert of Douneside in the County of Aberdeen in memory of her three sons killed in RAF service, donated £25,000 to buy a Short Stirling bomber.
 It was given the serial number N6086 and had the MacRobert coat of arms painted on the nose.
 It was named, ‘Reply’ and presented to her crew at RAF Wyton on 10 October 1941.
 It was assigned to RAF 15 Squadron and given the code ‘LS-F’.

+The first operation flown by N6086 was on 12 October 1941, to bomb Nuremberg, Germany.
 On 28 October 1941, the ‘MacRobert’s Reply’ sustained its first damage from anti-aircraft fire over Nieuport (Nieuwpoort), Belgium.
 On 18 December 1941, they took part in the attack on the German Pocket Battleship Scharnhost and Heavy Cruiser Gneisenau in the French harbour of Brest.
-This was their second visit, in four days, this time they hit with their bombs the dry dock where the Gneisenau was berthed, and saw black smoke rising from the warship.
+This was their second visit, in four days, this time they hit with their bombs the dry dock where the Gneisenau was berthed and saw black smoke rising from the warship.
 They were attacked by Luftwaffe fighters and managed to damage one of them with their guns.

 The ‘MacRoberts Reply’, captained by Flying Officer Peter Boggis flew on 12 operations from October 1941 to January 1942.
 On 7 February 1942, the aircraft veered during take-off at RAF Peterhead and collided with a damaged Supermarine Spitfire (Watson was not on board).
 It was repaired and flew again with conversion units before being written off in 1943.

 On 26 January 1942, Watson had by now completed two tours of operations and was posted to RAF 15 Squadron Conversion Flight as an instructor.
-In August 1942, he was now an acting flight sergeant and returned to RAF 15 Squadron where he took part in another 11 operations.
-He was then posted to RAF 90 Squadron where he took part in a further 14 operations.
+In August 1942, he was now an acting flight sergeant and returned to RAF 15 Squadron where he took part in another eleven operations.
+He was then posted to RAF 90 Squadron where he took part in a further fourteen operations.

 Watson teamed up with another former RAF 15 Squadron pilot, Hugh ‘Wendle’ Wilkie from New Zealand.
 On 11 June 1943, they lost a propeller due to friendly fire from another Short Stirling whilst over the target area – nonetheless, they returned safely.